-Ashor Sarupen is the Deputy Chairperson of the DA Federal Council
+Ashor Sarupen is the first deputy chairperson of the DA Federal Council.

 Ashor Sarupen attend Wits University where he completed his Bachelor of Science, before entering politics as a research analyst for the DA in Gauteng.

 He subsequently acquired a BSC Honours (Wits), MBA (Wits) and an MPhil in Corporate Strategy at GIBS.
 His MBA research focused on Business Models for the Internet of Things, and his MPhil research was into the impact of anti-globalization on the South African economy.